why the crewed dragon launch can make our sci-fi dreams come true

 The currently successful demonstration flight proves that these aren’t just pipe dreams, but real technology we can run with, develop, and use to create a new age of space travel in which we can once again be explorers and innovators instead of drowning in busywork we hate to the point of driving ourselves into clinical depression.
 When the mission returns, it will also signal that human spaceflight is no longer the exclusive domain of superpowers, or even nations for that matter, but that space programs can be assembled from off the shelf components thanks to a growing number of aerospace companies.

-Just imagine how many jobs and opportunities can be created when businesses can pack an inflatable space habitat bigger and much more luxurious than the International Space Station into a massive rocket and launch it in one, then use it as a hotel or research station in orbit, or on the surface of other worlds in our solar system.
-Opportunities and ideas which once seemed as if they’d cost trillions of dollars and take decades suddenly come with a price tag well under a billion and a timetable of a few years, perfect for governments and private industry to take advantage and establish new markets, industries, and occupations.
+Just imagine how many jobs and opportunities can be created when businesses can pack an inflatable space habitat bigger and much more luxurious than the International Space Station into a massive rocket, launch and deploy it in one mission, then use it as a hotel or research station in orbit, or on the surfaces of other worlds in our solar system.
+Opportunities and ideas which once seemed as if they’d cost trillions of dollars and take decades suddenly come with price tags well under a billion and a timetable of a few years, perfect for governments and private industry to take advantage and establish new markets, industries, and occupations.